ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ## Group: automaticroles
 *Commands to manipulate automatically assigned roles (roles which get automatically granted to a user who enters the guild).
-If invoked without subcommands, lists all allowed automatic roles for this guild.*
+If invoked without command, either lists or adds automatic role depending if argument is given.*

 **Aliases:**
 `ar`

+**Overload 0:**

+`[role...]` : *Roles to add.*

 **Examples:**